-While recognizing the angle through sound source identification, the radio device can also convert the received words into text through "Google's Speech to Text API" function, and the system will issue warning notifications when the text contains distress-related phrases.
+Through "Google's Speech to Text API" function, the system can convert the speech into text and the system will send warning notifications when the text contains distress-related phrases.
 Speech Recognition is a python library for performing speech recognition, with support for several engines and APIs, online and offline.
-Here we choose Google Cloud Speech API to recognize input speech and convert it to text [19].
+Here we choose Google Cloud Speech API to recognize input speech and convert it to text [31].
 PyAudio is required in order to use microphone input.
-Figure 6 is the process of converting speech to text with Speech Recognition.
+Figure 7 is the process of converting speech to text with Speech Recognition.
 When person is calling for help, the exception notification will be sent to Line notify to inform his/her family.

-Figure 6.
+Figure 7.
 Process of converting speech to text with Speech Recognition